 We're officially in mid-December, which means that the holiday shopping season is kicking into high gear.
 While typically you might be able to pull off a last-minute ordering spree in the final days before Christmas, this year, that strategy may not pan out as well as it has in the past; because if you wait too long to buy that hot gift everyone's been talking about, you could be out of luck.

-Experts are saying that a range of supply chain issues could likely affect the price and availability of popular products, making it harder to get presents on time.
-Below, we're breaking down everything you need to know about the predicted issues this holiday season.
+Experts have been saying that a range of supply chain issues could affect the price and availability of popular products, making it harder to get presents on time.
+Below, we're breaking down everything you need to know about the predicted issues during the holiday season.
 Plus, we rounded up a handful of gift options that are sure to make it by the big day.

 How will supply chain issues affect your holiday shopping?

 The events of the last two years have taken a major toll on the retail industry.
-And a number of the resulting issues, like worker shortages and transportation delays, could affect how quickly you'll be able to get a range of products, from toilet paper to tech.
+And a number of the resulting issues, like worker shortages and transportation delays, could affect how quickly you'll be able to get a range of products, from toilet paper to chicken tenders.